 If your claim involves either of these scenarios, you will have one year to file a claim once the negligent act has been discovered even if it is more than three years after the incident.

 Contact Our Knoxville Medical Malpractice Attorneys

-Now If you or someone you love has suffered because of a medical professional’s negligence, contact Greg Coleman Law for a free, no obligation consultation.
+Now If you or someone you love has suffered because of a medical professional’s negligence, contact a Knoxville personal injury attorney from Greg Coleman Law for a free, no obligation consultation.